libavg/libavg/sphinxdoc/ui.rst

                 in response to a :py:const:`CURSORMOTION` event, but may also happen because of inertia.

-                :param event:

-                    The corresponding cursor motion event.
-If there was no event, this parameter is :py:const:`None`.

                 :param avg.Point2D offset:

                     The current offset from the start of the drag in coordinates relative